 The trust participants agreed to certain transfer restrictions with respect to the trust assets.
 The trust is irrevocable, for a term that will conclude on January 17, 2020 (subject to additional five-year renewal terms), during which time, trust assets may be transferred by trust participants to spouses and immediate family members and, subject to certain conditions, to companies that are 100% owned by trust participants, which we refer to as the permitted transferees, provided in all cases that the transferee agrees to be bound by the terms of the voting trust.
 In the event that a trust participant wishes to sell part of its trust assets to someone other than a permitted transferee, the other trust participants have a right of first refusal to purchase the trust assets that the trust participant wishes to sell.
 If none of the trust participants elects to acquire the trust assets from the selling trust participant, the technical committee will have a right to nominate (subject to the approval of technical committee members representing 75% of the trust assets, excluding trust assets that are the subject of the sale) a purchaser for such trust assets.
-In the event that none of the trust participants or a nominated purchaser elects to acquire trust assets, the selling trust participant will have the right to sell the trust assets to a third-party on the same terms and conditions that were offered to the trust participants.
-Acquirors of trust assets will only be permitted to become parties to the voting trust upon the affirmative vote by the technical committee of at least 75% of the trust shares, which must include trust shares represented by at least three trust group representatives.
-In the event that a trust participant holding a majority of the trust assets elects to sell its trust assets, the other trust participants have "tag along" rights that will enable them to sell their trust assets to the acquiror of the selling trust participant's trust assets.
+In the event that none of the trust assets to a cquire trust assets, the selling trust participants.
+Acquirors of trust assets to a third-party on the same terms and conditions that were offered to the trust participants.
+Acquirors of trust assets, which must include trust shares represented by at least three trust group representatives.
+In the event that a trust participant holding a majority of the trust assets to the acquiror of the selling trust participant have "tag along" rights that will enable them to sell their trust assets to the acquiror of the selling trust participants.